-The Thesis Committee should meet with the student at least once per term (three times per year) to review progress.
+One or two members of the Supervisory Committee who are not the Supervisor may serve on the student's comprehensive examination committee (see PHS Comprehensive Examination Guideline for further details).
+And throughout the degree, the Supervisory Committee should meet with the student at least once per term (three times per year) to review progress.
 A written accounting of these meetings should be prepared by the student and Primary Supervisor and reviewed by all Committee members.